-- If the pharmacist or dentist has submitted the medical or dental claim on a direct bill basis to Alberta Blue Cross, any unpaid portion not reimbursed under the Supplementary Health or Dental Plans will be automatically recorded in your HCSA. - You will need to submit a claim form to Alberta Blue Cross for expenses that are eligible for reimbursement through your Supplementary Health Care Plan or Dental Plan (e.g. physiotherapy) which have not been submitted on a direct bill basis.
-Claim forms are available on the City of Edmonton Website, at: - 1.
-Go to www.edmonton.ca - 2.
-Click on header that says "City Government" - 3.
-Scroll down to "Jobs at the City".
-Please select "Benefits at a Glance", to the right. - 4.
-Select your union from the drop-down menu half-way down the page - 5.
-Select the form required - If an expense is not eligible for reimbursement under your Supplementary Health Plan or Dental Plan you will need to complete the "HCSA Claim and Payment Request Form" and submit the form to Alberta Blue Cross.
-Claim forms are available on the City of Edmonton Website at OneCity. - 1.
+- If the pharmacist or dentist has submitted the medical or dental claim on a direct bill basis to Alberta Blue Cross, any unpaid portion not reimbursed under the Supplementary Health or Dental Plans will be automatically recorded in your HCSA. - You will need to submit a claim form to Alberta Blue Cross for expenses that are eligible for reimbursement through your Supplementary Health Care Plan or Dental Plan (e.g. acupuncture expenses) which have not been submitted on a direct bill basis.
+Claim forms are available on the City of Edmonton Website.

+- 1. Go to www.edmonton.ca - 2.
+Clock on the header "City of Government" - 3.
+Scroll down to "Jobs at the City."
+To the right, you'll see "Benefits at a Glance."
+Click on this. - 4.
+Select your union from the drop-down menu half-way down the page. - 5.
+Clock on the form you're looking for.

+Any amounts not reimbursed under your health and dental plan or your spouse's health and dental plan, will be automatically recorded in your HCSA.

+- If an expense is not eligible for reimbursement under your Major Medical Plan or Dental Plan you will need to complete the "HCSA Claim and Payment Request Form" and submit the form to Alberta Blue Cross.
+Claim forms are available on the City of Edmonton Website.
+Go to Onecity, and follow the steps below; - 1.
 Click on the header "Working for the City" - 2.
 Click on "Forms and Requests" - 3.
 Select the form required - If you have coverage under your spouse's health and/or dental plan, make sure Alberta Blue Cross is aware of this coverage.
-This will ensure that expenses will not be reimbursed from your HCSA credits until you have received reimbursement from both your health and dental plan and your spouse's health and dental plans.
+This will ensure that expenses will not be reimbursed from your HCSA credits until you have received reimbursement from both your health and dental plan and your spouse's health and dental plans